Hinchingbrooke Hospital: Developments

 The hospital came out of special measures with a rating of 'good' in August 2016.
 This was one of the fastest exits from special measures in England and, at the time, this was the first time that a Trust had exited with a rating of 'good'.
 Despite this the small size of the Trust was making it hard to sustain high quality clinical services and so alternative management solutions were sought.
 Accordingly in April 2017 Hinchingbrooke Health Care NHS Trust merged with Peterborough and Stamford Hospitals NHS Foundation Trust to form the North West Anglia NHS Foundation Trust.

 In 2019 it was announced that trauma work would be moved to Peterborough City Hospital and Addenbrooke's Hospital as Hinchingbrooke did not meet the minimum volume of work needed to maintain standards of excellence, or to justify the maintenance of a 24/7 orthopaedic rota.
 It will, however, keep a 24/7 type 1 emergency department.

+On 25 May 2023 it was announced that the hospital would be rebuilt as it contains significant amounts of reinforced autoclaved aerated concrete.
+The Guardian newspaper noted that a 2020 proposal to rebuild Hinchingbrooke Hospital was not funded by HM Treasury during Rishi Sunak's term as Chancellor of the Exchequer, despite a "catastrophic" grade of risk and a warning that an incident was "likely".